Lofts

 • Accessible Parking

-A very limited number of accessible parking spaces are located within the garage.
-When available, these spaces may be exchanged with a homeowner’s standard garage space at no additional cost, subject to availability and eligibility requirements.
+A very limited number of accessible spaces are available within the garage and may be exchanged with a standard assigned space, subject to availability and eligibility requirements.

 • Public & Nearby Parking